 Where an employer provides an employee with equipment to carry out the duties of his employment there should be no tax, NIC or reporting requirements.
 This exemption applies as long as the employee:

-The exemption arises by way of ITEPA 2003, s 316 and while not specifically listed, the exemption covers all of the equipment that can reasonably be expected
+The exemption arises by way of ITEPA 2003, s 316 and while not specifically listed, the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.